jmerlini/projecteuler/problem67/readme.md

 ## Problem

 Given a triangle in a .txt file, find the maximum total from top to bottom.
-Sums are found by starting at the top and adding to it either the left child or right child and so, on until you reach the bottom.
+Sums are found by starting at the top and adding to it either the left child or right child and so on, until you reach the bottom.

 ## Example